The Practical Kitchen

 rebecca wearing a black t-shirt with her left hand on her hip and her right hand holding a whisk upright

 Hi, I'm Rebecca!
-I'm a journalist turned pastry chef on a mission to make cooking and baking fun and accessible.
+I'm a pastry chef with a home cook mentality.
+I'm on a mission to make spending time in the kitchen fun and accessible — that's why so many people love my beginner-friendly bread recipes.
 I'm always looking for new and creative ways to get the most out of my favorite ingredients and flavors!

 More about me →